w3c/wai-curricula/content/content-author/structure.md

 Students should be able to:

+* explain how proper heading hierarchy helps users identify and navigate the different content sections
 * provide consistent headings and their corresponding rank levels to help users identify and navigate the different content sections
 * write descriptive and meaningful heading text depending on the heading purpose
 * explain requirements for authoring tools to produce appropriate markup for headings and their corresponding rank levels